Clinical-Genomics/genmod/README.md

 * Variant has to be on chromosome X
 * Affected individuals have to be het. or hom. alt.
 * Healthy males cannot carry the variant
-* Healthy females can carry the variant
+* Healthy females can carry the variant (because of X inactivation)
 * If sex is male the variant is considered _de novo_ if mother is genotyped and does not carry the variant
 * If sex is female variant is considered _de novo_ if none of the parents carry the variant